Unlocking the power of case swarming with Slack and Salesforce

 JR: It’s definitely been an evolution.
 Early on in the pandemic, there was a lot more empathy from customers.
 They were just appreciative that we were open for business.
 We saw our customer satisfaction scores go to record highs.

 Fast-forward to today, and I think expectations have started to increase again, particularly for digital interactions.
-Think about all the digital innovation that’s become pervasive during the pandemic – kerbside shopping, delivery services, chat as a customer service tool – these B2C experiences that we’ve all really embraced over the past couple of years have now raised the bar for B2B experiences.
+Think about all the digital innovation that’s become pervasive during the pandemic—curbside shopping, delivery services, chat as a customer service tool—these B2C experiences that we’ve all really embraced over the past couple of years have now raised the bar for B2B experiences.

 As customer expectations continue to increase, how is that changing the relationship between service teams and customers?